 The herb can also help calm a person’s nerves.
 A study in the Journal of Alternative and Complementary Medicine shows that subjects experiencing anxiety in a specific situation reported a decrease of emotion when exposed to the scent of lemongrass essential oil.

-In addition, the calming properties of lemongrass can promote restful sleep.
-The herb induces the release of serotonin, which soothes the mind and body, and modulates the sleep-wake cycle.
+In addition, the calming properties of the herb can promote restful sleep.
+Lemongrass essential oil benefits are inducing the release of serotonin, which soothes the mind and body, and modulating the sleep-wake cycle.

 5. Supports digestive health